Constitution,General

 Anwar claims to have formed a new gov't.
 Why does Malaysian law allow this?

-over 4 years ago Ariff KamilWhen we wrote this back in February 2020, there have been serious attempt was a successful attempt to change the current previous Malaysian government headed by current former interim former Prime Minister Tun Mahathir.
+almost 5 years ago Ariff KamilWhen we wrote this back in February 2020, there have been serious attempt was a successful attempt to change the current previous Malaysian government headed by current former interim former Prime Minister Tun Mahathir.
 There have been conflicting accounts on what actually happened behind closed doors.
 But regardless of what the true story is, the main goal is the same: someone is trying to get a majority of MPs to form a new coalition, and in effect create a new a government.
 This method is called creating a backdoor government.

 More recently, PKR President Anwar Ibrahim has attempted to pull a reverse card on the current government.
 He claims to have a ‘strong, convincing, formidable’ majority to form a new government, ousting the current Prime Minister Muhyiddin Yassin.
 However, he stated that this is not a backdoor government, and is merely restoring the PH government back into power.